How to become a tour leader and get paid to travel the world

 We call ourselves tour leaders rather than guides.
 I define a guide as someone who is an expert in a particular place or topic, so, for example, we have guides for visiting Machu Pichuu or Terracotta warriors.
 As leaders, we are more facilitators and organisers and since we work all over the world, we have a little bit of knowledge about a lot of places but are not experts in any one place.

-Tell us about your life before tour leading; what made you want to do this?
+Life before tour leading; what made you want to do this?

 I originally went to University to study Sports Science and after getting my degree worked for several years in fitness.
 However in 2006, following a relationship split, I decided to have a break and do some travelling.
-I explored Australia, New Zealand and South East Asia and came home after 6 months when my money ran out.
+I explored Australia, New Zealand and Southeast Asia and came home after 6 months when my money ran out.

 I picked up my fitness work and saved for 2 years before I decided to head off again, this time to Canada to learn to become a snowboard instructor.
 For 5 years I worked the winters but never really had a summer job I was happy with bouncing from one thing to the next.
 When I discovered tour leading I realised I could get paid to travel the world.
 It sounded like the dream job!